mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/indicator.md

 ---
 title: Indicator struct
-description: This class represents an IBM i RPG Indicator.
+description: "This class represents an IBM i RPG Indicator.  "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 This class represents an IBM i RPG Indicator.